cazala/synaptic/docs/growing-neural-ca.md

 manual-damage grace period.
 Numerical divergence can still trigger a reset, but normal target-loss drift cannot interrupt repair.
 Once the visible loss returns near its pre-damage value, the page reports that regeneration succeeded.
-Once the regeneration phase starts, the centered Damage button and click-or-drag erasing on the live Automata canvas use the same four-cell-radius cut that appears in training.
+Once the regeneration phase starts, click-or-drag erasing on the live Automata canvas uses the same four-cell-radius cut that appears in training.
 Pointer coordinates are transformed through Automata's camera and zoom, and drag segments are interpolated so fast movement does not leave gaps.
+An icon-only reset control in the canvas corner returns inference to its center seed; training itself continues uninterrupted.

 ## Custom targets